fchmainy/k8s-trainings-101/README.md

 # K8S 101 Challenge

-This is a series of hands-on exercices that will help you get into Kubernetes and start working on NGINX Ingress Controller.
+This is a series of hands-on exercices that will help you get into Kubernetes (known by the shorthand 'k8s') and start working on NGINX Ingress Controller.

 ## Capture the Flag
 Of course, if there is a challenge, there will be a winner (I did not mention anything about a price though)!